 Skip to Main Content

-MacMillan Law Library Services
+MacMillan Law Library - General Information

-Advanced Legal Research Courses - Fall 2025
+Advanced Legal Research Courses - Spring 2026

 The Research Services team of the MacMillan Law Library regularly offers several one-credit Advanced Legal Research (ALR) courses each semester.
 Our teaching librarians each have earned at least a J.D. and a Masters degree in Library and Information Science (MLIS) and all have law practice experience and/or other highly relevant professional legal work experience.